-- What is an integrated GPU (iGPU)?
+- What is an integrated GPU?

-- Benefits of a standalone graphics card for your computer
+- Benefits of a standalone graphics card

 - When should you consider a dedicated GPU?

-- The worst-case scenario for graphics requirements
+- The worst-case scenario for requiring one

 - Graphics requirements when it comes to servers